-Chlorine bleach is an inexpensive and widely used chemical for sanitizing and disinfecting in restaurants, daycare and hospitals.
-The recommended concentrations for these can vary by as much as a factor of 50!.
-Unfortunately, the labels on off the shelf supermarket products are of little use when trying to dilute bleach correctly for most of these uses.
+Chlorine bleach is an inexpensive and widely used chemical for sanitizing and disinfecting in restaurants, childcare centers and hospitals.
+The recommended concentrations for use in them varies from 200 to 10000ppm.
+Labels on supermarket bottle of bleach products offer little guidance on how to dilute bleach correctly for most of these uses.

 Chlorine Bleach Labels-USA

 Below is a label from a typical brand of chlorine bleach.
 The dilution instructions are relatively easy to follow but the bleach strength isn’t indicated anywhere so you can’t tell what ppm you get even if you follow the instructions perfectly.

 If we assume 5.25% and dilute according to the sanitizing work surfaces instructions, 1 tbsp in a gallon, we get about 200ppm.
 This is a common concentration especially in restaurants but is lower than what is used in daycare or hospitals.

 You can work out any dilution with our Dilution Calculator but since it uses metric units, use these as a guide: